 Fully unleash the power of medicine to maximize human health and well-being.

-Promote solutions that protect the doctor-patient relationship as the primary means of delivering quality medical care, empowered by a robust free enterprise system, which fosters innovation and reduces costs.
+Promote solutions that protect the doctor-patient relationship as the primary means of delivering quality medical care and rely on free enterprise—not bureaucratic dictates—to encourage life-saving innovation and reduce costs.

 To accomplish BRI’s mission, we: